 The fastest way to experience CBD is through inhalation—either through smoking dried hemp flower or with a concentrated extract in a vape device.
 When you smoke CBD it enters the bloodstream within seconds to deliver its benefits.

 Smoking isn't for everyone, but if you plan on eating your CBD in the form of capsules and gummies, you may need higher doses as the digestive system and the first-pass metabolism in the liver can break down over half of the active compounds before it enters the bloodstream.

 It can also take 30 minutes to an hour, depending on your metabolism to before you start feeling CBD if you ingest it.

-Additionally, topical CBD in the form of rubs, lotions, massage oil, and balms only provides localized CBD benefits to the endocannabinoid receptors in the skin.
-You may not feel the sense of calm or improved sleep quality with topical CBD, but it may be the answer to your natural post-workout recovery relief.
+Additionally, topical CBD in the form of rubs, lotions, massage oil, and balms only provides localized benefit of cbd to the endocannabinoid receptors in the skin.
+You may not feel the sense of calm, pain relief, chronic pain and improved sleep quality with topical CBD, but it may be the answer to your natural post-workout recovery relief.